nikolskiy/simple-account/README.md

 6) Methods: GET.
 URL: http://127.0.0.1/api/ping/ - Service heartbeat

 ## Rebalance
-Customer account is rebalanced every 10 min (hold subtracted from balance).
-It can be forced by navigating to http://127.0.0.1/api/internal/rebalance/
+Customer accounts are rebalanced every 10 min (hold subtracted from balance).
+This can be forced by navigating to http://127.0.0.1/api/internal/rebalance/

 ## UI